Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: The sampler and its canonical paths

 An equivalence class of DAGs is typically denoted by $\cE$.
-We always interpret $\cE$ as a set of DAGs and denote the CPDAG (essential graph) representing it by $\EGG{\cE}$ (the CPDAG notation is only used occasionally.)
+We always interpret $\cE$ as a set of DAGs, and use $|\cE|$ to denote the number of member DAGs in $\cE$.
 The equivalence class of a DAG $G$ is also denoted by $\EG{G}$; thus, $\cE = \EG{G}$ if and only if $G \in \cE$.
 The set of CI relations encoded by a DAG $G$ or an equivalence class $\cE$ is denoted by $\CI(G)$ or $\CI(\cE)$, respectively.
 Note that we always have $\CI(G) = \CI(\EG{G})$.